 Writing is often problematic for professionals because they make it problematic.
 Professionals don't practice and, worse, often don't view writing as part of their jobs; rather, many professionals view writing, whether it's a report, a memo, or an email, as secondary to their jobs, and that creates problems.
 Because of this mindset, they procrastinate, which often means that what they produce isn't well done, or they resort to "modeling," which means that they use versions of another document that they think (hope or believe) will fit the bill.
 Both of these "strategies" can work to ensure that the writing that is produced lacks an obvious purpose and audience and is disorganized and verbose.
 We see these as common practices in many of the companies we teach workshops for.

-When professionals are provided the necessary tools, they can streamline their writing process and write documents that make the point quickly and succinctly.
+When professionals are provided the necessary tools and opportunities to learn how to improve their writing, they can streamline their writing process and write documents that make the point quickly and succinctly.
 The lack of tools, or strategies, cause so many professionals to be less than stellar writers.
 And useful tools are available, such as research on how readers read and how readers make sense of information, that writers can use to great advantage in their writing.
 And these tools are, in many cases, easy to implement, but professionals don't know about them.